marczoutendijk/openpoimap/README.md

 Update 1.29b+: fixing some typos in opm.js (thanks to Candid Dauth)

-Update 1.29c: using https://tile.openstreetmap.org (thanks to Daniel de Groot
+Update 1.29c: using https://tile.openstreetmap.org (thanks to Daniel de Groot)

+Update 1.29d removed width: 100% from index.html (Thanks to Piagno)